 This resonated deeply with us and we are really excited to be going on this journey with ActionAid’s philanthropy team.
 We have found in them a committed and skilled group of individuals who will make sure our philanthropy has a real and long-lasting impact.
 It has been rewarding and inspiring even in these early days, and we are looking forward to getting more involved!”

-Has supported ActionAid’s work in Asia for several years
+Alex Graham has supported ActionAid’s work in Asia for several years.

 “What I loved about ActionAid from the beginning was that they let me be involved.
 I said to them, ‘I don’t want to just give you money’, because I wanted to see first-hand what was happening.
 I’ve been able to come to Myanmar year after year and it’s so incredible to see the way the programme has developed.
 It’s been the best thing I’ve ever done in my life.
 It has helped change me and I’m very grateful to ActionAid for letting me be part of it.”